Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 You may get several warnings but no errors.
 Run the project.
 This should run ModalWX.

-## Running the ModalWX app (UI controls):
+## Running ModalWX (UI controls):
-The app's function is to navigate a ModalWX codefile.
-ModalWX.cpp is an example of a Modal codefile.
-When you run the app,
-it will ask you for the full path of ModalWX.cpp.
+When you run the app, it will ask you for the full path of ModalWX.cpp.
 This path will depend on your platform.
 Examples:
 OSX -- /Users/$username$/Modal/ModalWX.cpp